-The Pfizer-BioNTech COVID-19 vaccine has been approved for youth 12-17 years of age, and this is an exciting step for fighting the pandemic.
+The Pfizer-BioNTech and Moderna COVID-19 mRNA vaccines have been approved for youth 12-17 years of age, and this is an exciting step for fighting the pandemic.
+Further clinical trials in babies and children under 12 are ongoing.
+The vaccine is not yet available to younger children.
+B.C. is currently offering the mRNA vaccines to young people age 12 and older.
 If you qualify and have questions about getting your vaccine, or if you’re a parent with questions for your child, then you’re in the right place!
 This page covers what you need to know about getting the COVID-19 vaccine and a few of the most common questions we’ve received from kids about the COVID-19 vaccines.
+Find more info here.

 Why should I get the COVID-19 vaccine?
 Don’t younger people get a milder case of COVID?

 There are a lot of reasons why you should get the COVID-19 vaccine.
 Some reasons are personal, some reasons are for people close to you, and some are for your community, but all of them are for one core goal: beating COVID-19 and getting ourselves out of this pandemic.

 So, why should you get the COVID-19 vaccine?

 Because vaccines save lives!

 Vaccines save millions of lives every year, making them one of the most important medical interventions in history.
 Did you know that vaccines have saved more lives in Canada than any other medical intervention in the past 50 years?
 The COVID vaccines are no different, and they have been proven to provide strong protection for vaccinated people.

 Because vaccines protect our family, friends and those around us!